Contemplations – 6

 What is wrong with this picture?

-This photo is at the top of an article by Sean Blanda whose title includes, "The Reason You Can’t Stand the News Anymore."
+This photo is at the top of an article by Sean Blanda whose title includes, "The Reason You Can't Stand the News Anymore," shows a bunch of people playing in the water of what looks like a pristine ocean.
 It's actually a good article, despite the eye-bait photo, which I'm guessing … hoping … is used intentionally as an example of the point he's making.

 This creates incentives to demonstrate to advertisers that the news outlet knows how to spread content on social media.
 Thus, a piece of news content that spreads has a better business value to the news outlet than one that is journalistically sound.